named-data/NDN-packet-spec/tlv.rst

 Type-Length-Value (TLV) Encoding
 --------------------------------

-Each NDN packet is encoded in a Type-Length-Value (TLV) format.
-NDN Interest and Data packets are distinguished by the type number in the first and outmost TLV\ :sub:`0`\ .
+Each NDN packet is encoded in :abbr:`TLV (Type-Length-Value)` format.
+NDN Interest and Data packets are distinguished by the type number in the first and outermost TLV\ :sub:`0`\ .

 An NDN packet is mainly a collection of TLVs inside TLV\ :sub:`0`\ .
 Some TLVs may contain sub-TLVs, and each sub-TLV may also be further nested.
 A guiding design principle is to keep the order of TLV\ :sub:`i`\ s deterministic, and keep the level of nesting as small as possible to minimize both processing overhead and chances for errors.

 Note that NDN packet format does not have a fixed packet header nor does it encode a protocol version number.
 Instead the design uses the TLV format to provide the flexibility of adding new types and phasing out old types as the protocol evolves over time.
 The absence of a fixed header makes it possible to support packets of very small sizes efficiently, without the header overhead.
 There is also no packet fragmentation support at network level.
-Whenever needed, NDN packets may be fragmented and reassembled hop-by-hop. [#f1]_
+Whenever needed, NDN packets may be fragmented and reassembled hop-by-hop\ [#f1]_.

-.. [#f1] `"Packet Fragmentation in NDN: Why NDN Uses Hop-By-Hop Fragmentation (NDN Memo)" by A. Afanasyev, J. Shi, L. Wang, B. Zhang, and L. Zhang., NDN Memo, Technical Report NDN-0032 <https://named-data.net/publications/techreports/ndn-0032-1-ndn-memo-fragmentation/>`__

 Variable-Size Encoding for Type and Length
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~